Pieloth/ASUS-G713PV-fix/README.md

 Designed and tested on this laptop.
 Likely to be used also on other laptop from same model range.
 ## Issues solved
-Summary of different G713PV laptop issues, and status after using this utility batch script.
+Summary of different G713PV laptop issues which are 100% solved or almost, and status after using this utility batch script.

 **Solved** means here: **Not experienced this anymore**